 Fred has been a visiting lecturer at the Samuel Curtis Johnson Graduate School of Management at Cornell University since 2002 and is also an Executive-in-Residence at the Center for Positive Organizations at the Stephen M. Ross School of Business at the University of Michigan.
 He was formerly the board chair of the U.S. Department of Commerce Manufacturing Council and is a past chair and current member of the Board of Trustees for the W.K.
 Kellogg Foundation.
 Fred is also a trustee for the Gerald R. Ford Presidential Foundation.

 Fred has served on the boards of the Meijer Corporation and Fifth Third Bank, West Michigan.
-He has been part of many community organizations and change initiatives and currently is co-founder and co-chair of Talent 2025, a catalyst for the development of an integrated talent system to meet employer needs throughout 13 West Michigan counties and former co-chair of K-Connect, a Kent County collective impact systems change collaborative.
+He has been part of many community organizations and change initiatives and currently is founder and chair of Talent 2025, a catalyst for the development of an integrated talent system to meet employer needs throughout 13 West Michigan counties and co-chair of K-Connect, a Kent County collective impact systems change collaborative.
 A Grand Rapids, Michigan native, Keller earned a B.S. in materials science and engineering from Cornell University and an M.S. in business management from Rensselaer Polytechnic Institute.

 Fred is an accomplished public speaker frequently asked to talk about the Triple Bottom Line culture he has instilled at Cascade Engineering, including their “Welfare to Career” and “Returning Citizens” programs.
 These programs have provided career opportunities for hundreds of employees formerly on welfare, or a second chance to those formerly incarcerated.
 His TEDx speech “Why Business, Why Now”, has been a common theme in many of his public speaking engagements.
 Fred believes that the power of collective business is the only force capable of solving the world’s toughest problems.